This recipe, Paneer Bhurjee, though simple and common in every household, is extremely special to me because it holds a very sweet memory.

 A very simple dish, every household has their variation, including mine.
 We don’t prefer loads of garam masala in our food but we don’t mind the green chillies.
 My version of Paneer Bhurjee is usually low in oil too so one can enjoy a guilt free veggie to go with their choice of accompaniment viz rotis or rice.

-High in protein, this should be consumed by vegetarians atleast once in a week or more.
+High in protein, paneer or cottage cheese is good to be consumed by vegetarians atleast once in a week.
 Instead of deep frying this high protein calcium rich ingredient, healthy options should be chosen to make it more interesting for kids and adults.

 My husbands favourite combination is the Bhurjee Pav (with homemade rolls).